robinbb/blog/src/hugo/content/blog/motivating-engagement.md

 is one such aspect.
 [Gallup studied 1.8 million employees][2] since 1997 to deduce the precise relationship between engagement and results.

+### Trust and Team Leadership

+The social influence required for leadership requires that leaders be trusted.
+Trust is engendered primarily by authenticity, well explained logical thinking, and empathy.
+That authentic empathy from the leader for the other, if present, will motivate the leader to advocate for engaged fellow workers.

+Disengaged employees are often unhappy or unsatisfied.
+Those emotions often spill over into their personal lives.
+Once there, the feelings cross over into other family members.
+Entire families can be made unhappy by disengaged workers.
+Empathetic leaders care about fellow workers and endeavour to avoid this unnecessary suffering.

+Addressing employee engagement shows empathy, which builds trust, which is required to lead.

+That is why leaders should care about employee engagement.

+### Learn More

 [1]: https://www.gallup.com/workplace/236468/moneyball-business-employee-engagement-meta-analysis.aspx
 [2]: https://news.gallup.com/reports/191489/q12-meta-analysis-report-2016.aspx
+[3]: /essential-leadership-techniques-in-wfh